ppj/robot/design_notes.md

 ## Robot
   - with the following attributes
     - name
-    - facing direction (once placed on a Board)
+    - facing direction
-    - Cell (once it is placed on a Board)
   - can perform the following actions
-    - occupy a Cell on a Board (optional until placed)
-    - turn 90° given the side to turn (within a Cell)
+    - turn 90° given the side to turn
-    - move one Cell on its Board in the direction it is facing

 ## Commander
   - with the following attributes